Cleveland Bay: Development

 The earliest breeding of the ancestors of the Cleveland Bay was done in large part by English churches and monasteries, to meet a need for pack horses to carry trade goods between abbeys and monasteries in northeast England.
-These medieval horses gained the nickname of "Chapman Horses" because of their use by travelling merchants known as "chapmen".
-What is now the Cleveland Bay was developed from Barb and Andalusian horses crossed with Chapman Horse mares.
-The Barb blood came mainly from horses imported by wealthy young men on their Grand Tour of Europe, bought off the docks in Marseilles and transported back to England.
-The Andalusian blood came from horses bred at the royal stud in Cordoba and given to English royalty by the King of Spain.
-The stallions were often available for breeding to local horses, and the first infusion of Andalusian blood was added to the native Chapman Horses.
-The Spanish horses also made their way to the outlying estates of English nobility, and were then taken by Oliver Cromwell's men after the English Civil War.
-Once in the hands of Cromwell's men, many of the stallions were made available for locals to cross with the existing Chapman Horses, adding a second infusion of Andalusian bloodlines.
-In the late seventeenth century a second infusion of Barb blood was added when Cleveland breeders purchased horses directly from soldiers at Tangier or from the Moors themselves.
+These medieval horses gained the nickname of "Chapman Horses" because of their use by itinerant dealers known as "chapmen".
+What is now the Cleveland Bay is thought to have been developed from Barb, Iberian, and Andalusian horses crossed with Chapman Horse mares.
+The Barb blood came mainly from horses imported by wealthy young men on their Grand Tour of Europe, bought off the docks in Marseille, France, and transported back to England.

+The Andalusian or Iberian blood came from horses bred at the royal stud in Córdoba, Spain, and gifted to English royals, such as King Henry VIII, by the King of Spain.
+The stallions were often available for breeding to local horses, and the first infusion of Iberian blood was added to the native Chapman Horses.
+The Iberian horses also made their way to the outlying estates of English nobility, and were then taken by Oliver Cromwell's men after the English Civil War.
+Once in the hands of Cromwell's men, many of the stallions were made available for locals to cross with the existing Chapman Horses, adding a second infusion of Iberian bloodlines.
+In the late 17th century, a second infusion of Barb blood was added when Cleveland breeders purchased horses directly from soldiers at Tangier, or from the Moors themselves.